krussll/tarothappy/_posts/2020-11-02-world-bowls-player-profiles.md

 description: "Learn more about your favourite lawn bowlers.
 Bios with lists of title won, and what brands and models they use"
 ---

 Here is a selection of some of the best bowlers in the world right now.
-We have broken down their best performaces to date, and we have scowered the latest archives to see what makes and models they are using!
+We have broken down their best performaces to date, and we have scowered the latest archives to see what makes and models they are using.

 ## Stewart ANDERSON

 <img src="/assets/images/players/stewart-anderson.jpg" alt="Stewart ANDERSON lawn bowls" style="max-height: 300px" />

 ### Titles
 #### World Indoor Championships

 **Gold medal – first place**	2013	Men's singles